 My recent explorations have focused on the moments of connection with others.
 I recently collaborated with my brother (who is a tattoo artist).
 He sends me photos of each tattoo he creates, I then make screen prints of each photo.
 I’m interested in this process because it connects both of us.
 Our relationship as brothers (and also the relationship between a tattoo artist and a printmaker) is given attention in a daily practice.
 Ink on skin is converted to ink on paper.

 Grids appear in my work as they organize without hierarchy and suggest that each image is somehow connected to the next.
 They also reference mediation, (digital) content delivery systems, and individual units that can add up to something larger (like pixels on a screen).
 I’m still questioning what my individual units will add up to.

 Paul Michael is an emerging artist and producer living in Connecticut.
-Currently a graduate student at the University of Connecticut, Paul creates installations in a variety of mediums including printmaking and virtual reality.
+Currently a graduate student at the University of Connecticut, Paul’s work focuses on printmaking.
 He also produces progressive and deep house music and grew up listening to a wide variety of artists from The Postal Service to Depeche Mode.
 His visual work has been exhibited in Texas, Michigan, and Connecticut.
 He received the Emerging Artist Award from Arts For Rural Texas; Best of Show in the Evolving Artist competition at the Ross Gallery in Fayetteville, Texas, and was a member of the Houston Livestock Show and Rodeo annual art auction.